This is a prelude of sorts to the essay Entwined.

 Rationalism is losing because once you come to terms with the human condition and the indomitable nature of complex adaptive systems, you realize how irrational "rationalism" is.

-Interestingly, these big-brain rationalist observations invariably conclude that a government or corporation should have more power and jurisdiction over your existence.
+The left and right curve instinctively perceive pseudoscientific promises as authoritative sleight of hand: a cudgel for an elite few to ‘rationalize’ why they know better and should dictate what’s best for you and society.
+Interestingly, these big-brain ‘logical’ observations invariably conclude that a government or corporation should have more power and jurisdiction over your existence.
 Curious!
 Why does it never result in less?
-It must be because more regulations, more rules, and more bureaucrats are simply the product of sound “science”!
+It must be because more regulations, more rules, and more bureaucrats are simply the product of sound ‘science’!

 Rationalism pretends to predict the unpredictable and manage the unmanageable.
 It provides a soothing, misguided sense of command over natural systems and emergent phenomena.
-It's readily weaponized by those who seek to reign over others, justifying their ever-expanding purview under the fiction they can govern a complex adaptive system: a Complex realm cannot be controlled or mastered by a human mind.
+It's readily weaponized by those who seek to reign over others, justifying their ever-expanding purview under the fiction they can govern a complex adaptive system.
+A Complex realm cannot be controlled or mastered by a human mind.

 We can't even predict what interest rates will be six months from now (and humans solely influence this!), yet you have a model for the weather five years from now?
 You are either a moron or a liar, I hope it's the former.

-That you even tried to model such a patently un-modelable thing is predicated on a form of rationalism, seasoned with overwhelming arrogance.
-For climate proclamations specifically: you have taken a human collective-action question, rife with tradeoffs and value judgements, and lied by ascribing to it fake objectivity, with a “science says the right answer is X”.
-This is a manipulation.
-Rationalism can help us work towards a goal, but it cannot determine what the goal itself should be.
+That you even tried to model such a patently un-modelable thing is predicated on rationalism, seasoned with overwhelming arrogance.
+For climate proclamations specifically: you have taken a human collective-action question, rife with tradeoffs and value judgements, and lied by ascribing it fake objectivity with a ‘science says the right answer is X’ stance.
+Science is inapplicable to this question.

 Feedback Mechanisms